 - Two-year certificate in MIDI and Audio Production (39 credits),which builds upon MIDI Production foundations with training in audio recording and editing software, hardware and techniques, including advanced audio production concepts such as creating audio for video, microphone techniques, mixing, and basic mastering.

-Our music programs are housed in the performing arts building (building 6), home to our Music, Dance and Theatre programs, multiple performance theatres, individual practice rooms, specialized classrooms and more!
+Our music programs are housed in the performing arts building (building 6), home to our Performing Arts programs, multiple performance theatres, individual practice rooms, specialized classrooms and more!
 Some of our specialized music spaces include:

 - The Recording Studio provides a tracking room large enough for 24 musicians, an isolation booth for singers, drums or cabinets, and a large Control Room filled with the tools of the trade.

-- The Music Resource Center provides reference material, music theory tutorial software and a large library of recordings and listening materials for Music, Dance and Theatre students.
+- The Music Resource Center provides reference material, music theory tutorial software and a large library of recordings and listening materials for Performing Arts students.
 The Music Resource Center also provides one-on-one tutoring for students within any music classes!

 - The Music Technology Lab is one of the most highly developed and integrated Music Technology Labs in the nation!
 You can explore MIDI music production, audio recording and editing with an integrated software application, movie soundtrack creation and sync, mixing, digital effects, software plug-in signal processors and instruments all to help you explore the engineering and technical sides of music.

 Every year we give over $40,000 in scholarships to help support students in our program.
 Students can apply for Private Music Scholarships, Ensemble Talent Grants, and Individual Lesson Awards.
 Interested?
 Learn more about our scholarships